Amelia Earhart: The Lost Evidence

-Amelia Earhart: The Lost Evidence is a 2017 documentary broadcast by the US television network History that purported to have new evidence supporting the Japanese capture hypothesis of the disappearance of Amelia Earhart and Fred Noonan.
+Amelia Earhart: The Lost Evidence is a 2017 discredited documentary broadcast by the US television network History that purported to have new evidence supporting the Japanese capture hypothesis of the disappearance of Amelia Earhart and Fred Noonan.
 Its main piece of evidence, a photograph purportedly showing the two still alive after their 1937 disappearance, was soon proven to have been published in 1935, and subsequent showings of the documentary were cancelled.

 Background

 In 1937, famous aviator Amelia Earhart and navigator Fred Noonan embarked upon a planned circumnavigation of the Earth via largely equatorial routes.
 Departing from Miami on June 1, Earhart and Noonan completed multiple legs of their journey without incident.
 They arrived at Lae, New Guinea on June 29.
 On July 2, the pair took off on the longest and most dangerous leg of the trip, from Lae to Howland Island, a tiny island in the Central Pacific.
 They never arrived, and a search effort was unable to locate the pair or their airplane, a Lockheed Electra.